AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_ingestion"
 >title="Content Ingestion"
->abstract="Ingestion refers to ingesting content from the *migration set* into the target Cloud Service instance.
+>abstract="Ingestion refers to ingesting content from the migration set into the target Cloud Service instance.
 The Content Transfer Tool has a feature that supports differential content top-up where it is possible to transfer only changes made since the previous content transfer activity."
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-content-transfer-tool.html?lang=en#extraction-process" text="Extraction Process"
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-content-transfer-tool.html?lang=en#top-up-ingestion-process" text="Top Up Ingestion"

 Follow the steps below to ingest your migration set from the Content Transfer Tool: